kmacdonald06/ai-openscale-icp/index.md

 - The current release only supports one database, one Watson Machine Learning instance, and one instance of {{site.data.keyword.aios_short}}.

-- The database and Watson Machine Learning instance must be deployed in the same {{site.data.keyword.Bluemix_notm}} account.
+- The database and Watson Machine Learning instance must be deployed in the same {{site.data.keyword.cloud_notm}} account.

 - There is a license limit of 20 deployed models per instance of {{site.data.keyword.aios_short}}.